daxcee/sonic-pi/etc/doc/tutorial/B.02-Shortcut-Cheatsheet.md

 # Shortcut Cheatsheet

-The following is a summary of the main shortcuts available within Sonic Pi.
+The following is a summary of the main Emacs Live shortcuts available within Sonic Pi.
 Please see Section B.1 for motivation and background.

 ## Conventions